pzivich/Delicatessen/docs/Built-in Equations.rst

     estr.estimate(solver='lm')

 Note that there are 3 independent variables, meaning ``init`` needs 3 starting values.
-The linear regression done here should match the ``statsmodels`` generalized linear model with a robust variance estimate.
+The linear regression done here should match the ``statsmodels`` generalized linear model with their robust covariance estimate.
 Below is code on how to compare to ``statsmodels.glm``.

 .. code::